Music of Genshin Impact: Liyue

-Inazuma soundtrack
+Inazuma

 Realm of Tranquil Eternity

 Like the soundtrack for the Liyue region, the music of Inazuma also took on the fusion of traditional or folk musical elements with Western orchestration.
 Much of the compositions took from historic Japanese melodies.
 One instance is "Sakura Sakura", which was adapted for the theme of the Electro Archon.
-After learning about the popularity of previous combat music with players, Yu-Peng Chen chose to compose four combat themes for Inazuma, opposed to the Mondstadt and Liyue regions only having three combat themes each.
+After learning about the popularity of previous combat music with players, Chen chose to compose four combat themes for Inazuma, opposed to the Mondstadt and Liyue regions only having three combat themes each.
 He also adopted the rhythmic style of modern electronic music in composing the music.
-The Inazuma soundtrack was performed by the Tokyo Philharmonic Orchestra, with Hirofumi Kurita (栗田 博文) as the conductor and Sachiko Miyano (宮野 幸子) of Shangri-La Inc. as the scoring sessions director.
+The Inazuma soundtrack was performed by the Tokyo Philharmonic Orchestra, with Hirofumi Kurita (栗田 博文, Kurita Hirofumi) as the conductor and Sachiko Miyano (宮野 幸子, Miyano Sachiko) of Shangri-La Inc. as the scoring sessions director.
 The sound recording was done at multiple studios in China and Japan, and the mixing and mastering was done by music engineers Simon Rhodes and Simon Gibson of Abbey Road Studios in London.
 The recording process took around one and half months; the production for four months in total with preliminary communication accounted for.

-Because Mr. Chen, a Chinese person, composed Japanese-style pieces, I think it is something that most Japanese people would consider out of the ordinary.
-The Japanese-style melodies sound Japanese, but not entirely Japanese and have a timeless, transcendental beauty to it and that actually provides a great listening experience.